Which Hill’s Science Diet Adult Plus Recipes Get

-After the liver flavor, we find soybean oil which is red flagged here only due to its rumored (yet unlikely) link to canine food allergies.
+Soybean oil is red flagged here only due to its rumored (yet unlikely) link to canine food allergies.

 However, since soybean oil is high in omega-6 fatty acids and contains no omega-3’s, it’s considered less nutritious than flaxseed oil or a named animal fat.